-Payments orchestration is performed by a new breed of middleware payment facilitators who connect into multiple payment service providers (PSPs), acquirers and banks.
+Payments orchestration is performed by a new breed of middleware payment technology companies who connect to multiple payment service providers (PSPs), acquirers and banks.
 These technology solutions are likely to be focussed on the specific product/angle that they sell; this might be a universal optimized checkout, fraud software, smart payment routing, cross border payments or all four.
-Payments orchestration is about deciding how best to route a payment from checkout through to bank settlement and increasing the payment conversion and therefore making more money for merchants.
+Payments orchestration is about deciding how best to route a payment from checkout through to bank settlement, increasing the payment conversion and therefore making more money for merchants.

 Stage 1 – Checkout

 Does my checkout present the payment options that the end customer wants?
 Can I increase my chance of that customer actually paying?
 Software vendors creating this universal checkout are making it possible to offer the payment methods that the end customer (regardless of location) want to use.
 Increasing conversions by giving the customer the choices they need to convert.
 Credit options from the likes of Klarna are rapidly appearing in checkout.
 A checkout might include card, wallet, bank to bank, crypto or financing options; I’m yet to see a bartering option appear though (watch this space – lol).